AdamSobieski/Narratology/Content/Concepts.md

 ## Obtaining Concepts from Artificial-intelligence Systems

-Interfaces and extension methods are presently being designed and explored for retrieving concepts from AI systems:
+Interfaces and extension methods are presently being designed and explored for retrieving concepts from AI systems.
+For example:

 ```cs
 IConcept concept = ai.GetConcept(